-If you're planning on opening a digital shopfront for your business, this add-on enables e-commerce capabilities for your instance of Dynamics 365 Commerce.
+If you plan on opening a digital shopfront for your business, this add-on enables e-commerce capabilities for your Microsoft Dynamics 365 Commerce app.

-Sold as a tenant-based add-on license, this add-on shows product recommendations to your customers on both your e-commerce store and your POS system, helping them find products that they want quickly and easily.
+Sold as a tenant-based add-on licence, this add-on shows product recommendations to your customers on both your e-commerce store and your POS system, helping them find products that they want quickly and easily.

-Sold as a tenant-based add-on license, this solution lets you capture product reviews and ratings from customers, which you can then show on your e-commerce website.
+Sold as a tenant-based add-on licence, this solution lets you capture product reviews and ratings from customers, which you can then show on your e-commerce website.

-Dynamics 365 Human Resources provides a fully-featured HR management platform which provides standard HR features for your business, such as compensation, benefits, as well as leaves and absences.
+Microsoft Dynamics 365 Human Resources provides a fully featured HR management platform with standard HR features for your business, such as compensation, benefits, as well as leaves and absences.

-Your managers can utilise the application to gain insights into the performance of their team, and also find and recruit the right candidates for the job with LinkedIn Talent Solutions integrated.
+Your managers can utilise the app to gain insights into the performance of their team and find and recruit the right candidates for the job with LinkedIn Talent Solutions integrated.

-Dynamics 365 Human Resources also empower your employees with self-service features, as well as training and certifications such as Dynamics 365 Guides and LinkedIn Learning that guides their professional development and makes them even more valuable members of your workforce.
+Dynamics 365 Human Resources also empower your employees with self-service features, as well as training and certifications such as Dynamics 365 Guides and LinkedIn Learning that guide their professional development and make them even more valuable members of your workforce.

-Microsoft is continually updating Microsoft Dynamics 365, ensuring that the enterprise solutions suite is always best positioned to meet their customers’ business management needs.
+Microsoft continually updates Microsoft Dynamics 365, ensuring the enterprise solutions suite is always best positioned to meet customers’ business management needs.

-With this definitive guide to Dynamics 365, we hope you’ve gotten a better understanding of the applications within the SaaS productivity suite, and what each application offers for your business.
+With this definitive guide to Dynamics 365, we hope you’ve better understood the apps within the SaaS productivity suite and what each app offers for your business.

-Hopefully, you’ve also gained a better idea of which Dynamics 365 applications offers the features and functionalities that you need the most, when it comes to optimising your business processes.
+Hopefully, you’ve also gained a better idea of which Dynamics 365 apps offer the features and functionalities you need most when optimising your business processes.